 6.6.7.
 Collect primary antibodies (can be reused).
 Wash slides 4x with wash buffer for a total of 30 min at room temperature.

 6.6.8.
-Incubate brain sections with goat anti-chickenFITC-labeled secondary antibody (1:1000) in incubation medium and incubate 1−2 h at room temperature in the dark.
+Incubate brain sections with goat anti-chicken Fluorescein isothiocyanate (FITC)-labeled secondary antibody (1:1000) in incubation medium and incubate 1−2 h at room temperature in the dark.

 6.6.9.
 Wash slides 4x with wash buffer for a total of 30 min at room temperature.

 6.6.10.
-Place a drop of mounting medium withDAPI on a 22 mm x 50 mm coverslip, then invert the coverslip onto a slide, covering all tissue sections.
+Place a drop of mounting medium with 4′,6-diamidino-2-phenylindole (DAPI) on a 22 mm x 50 mm coverslip, then invert the coverslip onto a slide, covering all tissue sections.

 6.6.11.
 Image on a microscope and adjust images for contrast and brightness.
 Capture images and quantify the number of GFP-positive cells for both drug-treated and vehicle treated XistΔ:Mecp2/Xist:Mecp2-Gfp mouse brain hemispheres.